Back To Heroes

 Weatherly’s breakthrough win came at Laconia in 1948, when he beat fellow Harley-Davidson rider and Laconia veteran Babe Tancrede by almost a full minute.
 It was a surprising win for the then little-known rider from Virginia, but he proved it was no fluke by winning the race again the next year.
 Weatherly had proven himself to be one of the finest road racers in the country.

 The 1949 season proved to be Weatherly’s most active.
-In addition to wining at Laconia that year, he also earned podium finishes at nationals on the half-miles of Jacksonville, Florida, and Reading, Pennsylvania, and took third in the Langhorne (Pennsylvania) 100-Mile National.
+In addition to winning at Laconia that year, he also earned podium finishes at nationals on the half-miles of Jacksonville, Florida, and Reading, Pennsylvania, and took third in the Langhorne (Pennsylvania) 100-Mile National.

 In 1950, he won the AMA 10-Mile National held at one of his home state tracks in Richmond, Virginia.

 By 1951, Weatherly was scaling back his motorcycle racing efforts in favor of racing stock cars.
-By 1952, he had totally committed to racing automobiles, but made a few more appearances in the Daytona 200 motorcycle classic through 1954.
+By 1952, he had totally committed to racing automobiles but made a few more appearances in the Daytona 200 motorcycle classic through 1954.

 The move to stock cars proved to be a good one for Weatherly.
 He started winning frequently on the NASCAR circuit and won his two NASCAR titles in the early 1960s.

 Weatherly was a likable person and won NASCAR’s Most Popular Driver Award in 1961.
-Weatherly, Lee Petty and Johnny Beauchamp were the three drivers in the famous inaugural Daytona 500 three-wide finish in 1959.
+Weatherly, Lee Petty, and Johnny Beauchamp were the three drivers in the famous inaugural Daytona 500 three-wide finish in 1959.

 Weatherly’s life was cut tragically short after he succumbed to injuries received at a NASCAR race in Riverside, California, on January 19, 1964.